hlc1209/ecem202a_project/docs/proposal.md

 # 7. Metrics of Success

-The successfulness of the project will be evaluated through the following metrics.
+The success of the project will be evaluated through the following metrics.

 1. Accuracy:
-   Successful rate of recognitzing the written characters.
+   The success rate of recognizing written characters.

 2. Response time:
-   The time from a character is written to the inference is done.
+   The time from writing a character to the completion of transmission.

+3. Seamlessness:
+   The time from writing a sentence to the completion of transmission.

-3. Power consumption:
+4. Power consumption:
    The power consumption of the entire system.

-4. Weight:
+5. Weight:
    The weight of the overall system.

 # 8. Execution Plan

-The project can be partitioned into 5 mandatory tasks and 1 optional task:
+The project can be partitioned into 5 mandatory tasks and 2 optional tasks:

 1. Development of the embedded system.
    Interface the touchscreen to obtain handwritten characters properly.
 Develop BLE connection between Arduino Nano 33 BLE Sense and laptop.

 2. Machine learning model development:
-   Develop and compress machine learning model to meet the accuracy and response time criteria with respect to the hardware constraint in static settings.
+   Develop and compress machine learning model to meet the accuracy and response time criteria with respect to the hardware constraint.

 3. System Integration:
-   Fully integrate the machine learning model with touchscreen and BLE function enabled.
-Ensure the real-time feature of the system.
+   Fully integrate the machine learning model with the touch screen and BLE to achieve basic system features.

 4. Model Optimization:
-   Optimize the machine learning model to improve accuracy and reduce the run-time of the model.
+   Optimize the machine learning model for seamless handwritten input, improved accuracy, and reduced model runtime.

 5. System optimization:
-   Reduce the latency of the system and improve the user experience of the system.
+   Reduce system latency and optimize the GUI to improve user interaction experience.

+6. Extended Functionality (Optional):
+   Implement some interesting functionalities, e.g., direct calculation and customized shortcuts.

-6. System packaging (Optional):
+7. System packaging (Optional):
    Migrate the system from breadboard to a perfboard/PCB with proper power system if time allowed.
 Design a 3D-printed package to minimize the size of the entire system.

-Yu Nong will be mainly responsible for task 1, 3, 5, 6 and Hanlong Chen will be mainly responsible for task 2, 3, 4, 6.
+Yu Nong will be mainly responsible for task 1, 3, 5, 6, 7 and Hanlong Chen will be mainly responsible for task 2, 3, 4, 6, 7.

 The proposed timeline is the following.